 She has been nominated by the Office of the Attorney General to be instructed by the Chief State Solicitor’s Office to provide advice to and appear on behalf of Government departments on a number matters including EU law, public procurement law, competition law and property law.
 She has appeared before the Valuation Tribunal.

 One discreet area of her practice is probate and succession, as well as property law.
 She is instructed in a number of s.
 117 and similar applications on behalf of both applicants and estates.
 She also regularly makes applications in the Non-Contentious Probate List and provides advice on probate and succession generally.
-Aoife also acts and advises in property law disputes, including those relating to easements and boundaries, as well as commercial landlord and tenant disputes.
+Aoife also acts and advises in property disputes, including commercial landlord and tenant disputes.

-She will be one of the co-authors on the 5th edition of Delany and McGrath on Civil Procedure, published by Round Hall.
+She will be one of the co-authors on the fifth edition of Delany and McGrath on Civil Procedure, published by Round Hall.